mrcordiner/processing-sketches/oeis/README.md

 These notebooks runs in the browser using [Basthon](https://notebook.basthon.fr).
 This amazing project is able to run Python in the browser using WASM / Pyodide and has p5 compiled and included.

-For now at least you will need to upload the file to the basthon webpage in order to run them and see the output.
+For now at least you will need to upload the file to the Basthon webpage in order to run them and see the output.

 - download the notebook (.ipynb) file from Github
 - go to https://notebook.basthon.fr